 Light Hall - Named for an early contributor to the institution, Light Hall houses female students.
 Click here to view photos of rooms in Irvin and Light Halls.

-North Honors Hall - Completed in 2011, this three story, multi-purpose facility provides housing accommodations for both male and female students on the second and third floors, while also providing classrooms space as well as a conference center for special campus or community events.
+North Hall - Completed in 2011, this three story, multi-purpose facility provides housing accommodations for both male and female students on the second and third floors, while also providing classrooms space as well as a conference center for special campus or community events.
+In the summer of 2016 the first floor was renamed the Jim Poteet Conference Center.
 Click here to view photos of rooms in the North Honors Hall.

 Learning and Living Center (LLC)- Completed in August of 2016, our newest residential facility is located at the south end of campus and will house over 100 students.
-The “living” wing of this multi-purpose facility serves as a co-ed residence hall (females on the first floor, males on the second and third floors) while the “learning” wing provides faculty offices and classrooms.
+The “living” wing of this multi-purpose facility serves as a co-ed residence hall (females on the third floor, males on the first and second floors) while the “learning” wing provides faculty offices and classrooms.